 You’ve lived a quiet life.
 You’ve done what was expected of you.
 You’ve had a career.
 You’ve had children.
 You may even have grandchildren now.
 You love the Lord and attend church.
 You drive a safe car and live a comfortable life.
 But have you lived GREATER?

-There comes a time in every woman’s life when she begins to think about the impact her life will leave on future generations.
-We begin to regret the business or ministry ventures we didn’t pursue.
-The foods we refused to sample.
-The vacations we didn’t plan.
-The chances we didn’t take because of fear.
-I began to think about these things after I was diagnosed with breast cancer.
+There comes a time in every woman’s life when she begins to think about her life’s impact on future generations.
+We begin to regret the business or ministry ventures we didn’t pursue, the foods we refused to sample, the vacations we didn’t plan, and the chances we didn’t take because of fear.
+I began to think about these things after being diagnosed with breast cancer.

 Is the fruit of your life considerable in degree, power, and intensity?
 Are they first-rate?

 If not, why not?

 We come up with excuses ALL the time.
 We’re too tired, too sick, and too old.
 We don’t have time or the finances to pursue the business we’ve dreamed of pursuing.
 Some of you think you’re too young or don’t have the necessary qualifications to Live GREATER.